spidernet-io/spiderpool/docs/usage/install/ai/get-started-macvlan.md

       gdrdrv                 24576  0
     ```

-4. Set the RDMA subsystem on the host to exclusive mode, allowing containers to independently use RDMA devices and avoiding sharing with other containers.
+4. Set the RDMA subsystem on the host to shared mode, allowing containers to independently use shared RDMA device.

     ```
     # Check the current operating mode (the Linux RDMA subsystem operates in shared mode by default):
     $ rdma system
        netns shared copy-on-fork on

-    # Persist the exclusive mode to remain effective after a reboot
-    $ echo "options ib_core netns_mode=0" >> /etc/modprobe.d/ib_core.conf

-    # Switch the current operating mode to exclusive mode.
-If the setting fails, please reboot the host
-    $ rdma system set netns exclusive

-    # Verify the successful switch to exclusive mode
-    $ rdma system
-       netns exclusive copy-on-fork on
     ```

 ## Install Spiderpool